What happens in your brain when you have an Aha -moment?

 Neuroimaging creative problem solving using ultra-high field fMRI

 Using 7T fMRI in combination with a sophisticated task paradigm we were able to find highly significant activation patterns during this moment of insight (Aha).
-Specifically the brain areas that are involved in language processing and memory formation show increased activation when subjects solved problems with insight.
+Specifically the brain areas that are involved in language processing, emotion and memory formation show increased activation when subjects solved problems with insight.
 Most importantly creative problem solving could be linked to activation changes in subcortical motivational and affective regions.
 These are part of the dopamine-circuit and can explain the strong excitement, joy, and certainty associated with suddenly finding a solution through insight.

 Moreover while trying to find creative solutions to a given task, heightened activity in a specific dorsolateral prefrontal area preceded the solution findings that are characterized by insights.
 Therefore it is promising to stimulate this node with non-invasive brain stimulation techniques in an attempt to facilitate insightful thinking.